PLTytus/GTAWeb/README.md

 This repository serves as an issue tracking and suggestion hub for the website.
 Please read this document first and feel free to submit any issues or suggestions you may have.

-Email for diffrent matters (please do not use to send issues there, use GitHub for this): pltytus@gtaweb.eu

 ## General notes

 1. Please use only English for better communitation.